Aishwarya2004Github/NeoBasket/README.md

 2. Product stock is checked
 3. Stripe Checkout Session is created
 4. User completes payment
-5. Stripe webhook confirms successful payment
+5. Stripe webhook confirms the payment
 6. Stock is deducted
 7. Order is created
 8. Cart is cleared

-Stripe webhook handling is used to process successful payments securely.
+Stripe Webhooks are used to process successful payments securely.

 ---